 Sure do.
 We offer white glove delivery and setup of your furniture to the exact spot you'd like us to place it.
 Sometimes, depending on your proximity to our shop and the current state of our aging backs, we'll personally deliver your furniture.
 Otherwise, we'll get you a quote from one of our trusted local shipping companies.

-Delivery in Los Angeles County typcially runs from $150-$300, untaxed.
-The exact amount will depend upon your address and the load-in scenario, including stairways, hallways, elevators, parking, etc. Most deliveries are scheduled on Saturday mornings/afternoons.
+Delivery in Los Angeles County is generally $200, or $300 to surrounding counties.
+The exact amount will depend upon the amount of furniture and the load-in scenario, including stairways, hallways, elevators, parking, etc.

 641 Gibbons St.

 Certainly not.
-We can perfectly flatten and smooth out the boards and then fill in any of the nail and knot holes with an inconspicuous filler.
-This cleaner look compliments our powder coated steel bases for a more modern style at the same price.
+We can perfectly flatten and smooth out the boards and then fill in any of the nail holes and knot holes with an inconspicuous black filler.
+This clean appearance compliments our powder coated steel bases for a more modern style at the same price.

-If you'd prefer we can also build with new hardwoods such as black walnut, sycamore, maple, Shamel ash and many other species from our local lumber purveyors, which are generally cleaner-looking than salvaged planks.
-Using these recovered hardwoods will raise the price somewhat in comparison to reclaimed lumber.
+If you'd prefer, we can also build with locally sourced hardwoods such as sycamore, walnut, maple, oak, ash and many other species from our local lumber purveyors, which are cleaner than salvaged planks.
+Building with hardwood will raise the price in comparison to reclaimed lumber.

 When working with reclaimed wood planks we have four basic color and texture combinations.
 When we say "texture" we're referring to the fact that the boards have grooves and patterns from their aged grains and turn-of-the-century mill markings.
 You can decide whether you'd prefer to retain the boards' natural texture or completely smooth out the surface.

 For coloring, we generally only use one method: Shou Sugi Ban!!!
-Which is a Japanese charring technique that roughly translates to "burn that mother."
-For this process we bust out a big ol' blow torch and scorch any wood that's showing.
-Then we sand off the ashes and are left with a deep, dark brown that's contrasted with luminious light streaks where the harder grain pops through.
-We can use this charring method on either retained-texure or milled-flat surfaces.
+Which is a Japanese torch-charring technique that roughly translates to "burn that mother."
+For this process we bust out a blow torch and scorch any wood that's showing.
+Then we sand off the ashes, leaving a deep, dark brown contrasted with slightly lighter streaks where the ash has been brushed off.
+We only use this charring method on surfaced-flat tabletops.

 Thus we have our four options:

-- For indoor residential furniture we'll apply several layers of high-end, water-based, satin topcoat.
-We prefer a satin finish, as opposed to matte, semi-gloss or gloss, because it protects well while without presenting an overly shiny look.
+- On reclaimed wood furniture we apply several layers of a high-end, water-based topcoat.
+We prefer a satin finish, as opposed to matte, semi-gloss or gloss, because it protects well while without presenting an overly shiny appearance.

-- For hardwood furniture, we'll apply three layers of a hard-wax oil.
-This all-natural finish protects well while allowing the natural beauty of the wood to shine.
+- On furniture made from hardwood, such as sycamore, walnut, oak or ash, we apply several layers of a hard-wax oil.
+This all-natural finish protects while allowing the natural beauty of the wood to shine.

-- All of our finishes will protect against any water rings, wine stains or small scratches.
-As with any wood surfaces, you should avoid gouging the boards with sharp objects.
+- All of our finishes will protect against normal-use water rings, wine stains and small scratches.
+As with any wood surface, you should avoid gouging the boards with sharp objects.
 Direct heat atop the surface, such as a pot or pan directly from the oven or stovetop, should be avoided.
 Pot holders or linens are required for placement on wood surfaces.

-- All of our steel is finished with a professional-grade powder coating available in a wide array of colors.
+- All of our steel is finished with a commercial grade powder coating available in a wide array of colors.
 This is the only part of the furniture building or finishing process that we do not complete in-house, as it requires a particularly large and specific facility.

-Head over to Our Furniture section and take a look at the 6 styles we offer.
-We're able to mix and match any table to base combination.
+Head over to the Our Furniture section and take a look at the various designs we offer.
+We're able to mix and match any of our tops with any base design for the perfect bespoke combination of your preference.

-Don't see the design or style you're looking for in those examples?
+Don't see the design you're looking for in those examples?
 That may be just fine.
-We perform all of our woodwork and metalwork in-house and can custom design your piece.
-We'll work with your inspiration images and ideas to create digital renderings to make sure we nail down the exact piece of furniture you're hoping for.
+We perform all of our woodwork and metalwork in-house and can custom design certain steel bases.
+We'll work with your inspiration images and create digital renderings to make sure we nail down the exact piece of furniture you're hoping for.